-- Originator: where the bank, through the extension or credit or otherwise, creates a financial asset that collateralizes an asset-backed security, and sells that asset directly or indirectly to a sponsor.
-The originator may be a sole originator or affiliated with the sponsor (including for legacy positions); - Sponsor: where the bank organizes and initiates an asset-backed securities transaction by selling or transferring assets, either directly or through an affiliate, to the issuing entity.
-This includes approving positions, and where applicable, managing a securitization program that retains residual tranches (providing excess spread or over collateralization), with sponsors having first loss exposure; - Investor: where the bank assumes the credit risk of a securitization exposure (other than through acting as originator or sponsor); - Trustee: where the bank considers the interests of investors who own the securities issued via the securitization and retains primary responsibility for administering the SPE or trust that maintains the securitized assets; and - Servicer: where the bank engages in direct interaction with borrowers by collecting payments, providing customer service, administrating escrow accounts, and managing the delinquency process (including loan modifications, short sales, and foreclosures).
+- Originator: where the Bank, through the extension or credit or otherwise, creates a financial asset that collateralizes an asset-backed security, and sells that asset directly or indirectly to a sponsor.
+This includes buying credit protection on a pool of underlying exposures in a synthetic securitization.
+The originator may be a sole originator or affiliated with the sponsor (including for legacy positions); - Sponsor: where the Bank organizes and initiates an asset-backed securities transaction by selling or transferring assets, either directly or through an affiliate, to the issuing entity.
+This includes approving positions, and where applicable, managing a securitization program that retains residual tranches (providing excess spread or over collateralization), with sponsors having first loss exposure; - Investor: where the Bank assumes the credit risk of a securitization exposure (other than through acting as originator or sponsor); - Trustee: where the Bank considers the interests of investors who own the securities issued via the securitization and retains primary responsibility for administering the SPE or trust that maintains the securitized assets; and - Servicer: where the Bank engages in direct interaction with borrowers by collecting payments, providing customer service, administrating escrow accounts, and managing the delinquency process (including loan modifications, short sales, and foreclosures).

 Our due diligence process provides us with an understanding of the features that would materially affect the performance of a securitization or resecuritization.
-Based on the requirements of the Final Rule, for all securitization and resecuritization positions, Wells Fargo conducts initial due diligence prior to acquiring the position and documents the due diligence within three business days after the acquisition.
+Based on the requirements of the Final Rule for all securitization and resecuritization positions, Wells Fargo conducts initial due diligence prior to acquiring the position and documents the due diligence within three business days after the acquisition.
 We also evaluate, review, and update our ongoing understanding of each securitization position at least quarterly, as appropriate.
 The level of detail is commensurate with the complexity of the position and materiality of the position in relation to capital.
 The Company's accounting policies, with respect to securitization and securitization vehicles, are established in accordance with U.S. GAAP.
-For additional information, refer to Note 1 (Summary of Significant Accounting Policies) to Financial Statements in our first quarter 2023 Form 10-Q and our 2022 Form 10-K and Note 13 (Securitizations and Variable Interest Entities) to Financial Statements in our first quarter 2023 Form 10-Q.
+For additional information, refer to Note 1 (Summary of Significant Accounting Policies) to Financial Statements in our first quarter 2025 Form 10-Q and our 2024 Form 10-K and Note 13 (Securitizations and Variable Interest Entities) to Financial Statements in our first quarter 2025 Form 10-Q.